V1EngineeringInc/V1EngineeringInc-Docs/docs/zenxy/index.md

 to be a perfect match for the Zen.
 This board has the silent 2209 drivers, and the esp32 has a built-in web interface for wireless control and file transfer.

+### Firmware

+This is running CoreXY kinematics and requires homing Y before X, as set in the firmware.
+All firmware will also need the exact size of your build's work area using soft limits to stop from crashing with bad gcode.
+The only other thing to set is homing and max speeds depending on what you prefer.

+Here is an example FluidNC TMC2209 Pen/Laser Controller Firmware config file [Semi Pre-Configured GitHub Repo](https://github.com/V1EngineeringInc/FluidNC_Configs).

 ## Calculator for Extrusions, Belt, Glass